 R2R Resistive Ladder

-Using an R2R resistive ladder network and adding it to an inverting operational amplifier circuit, we can create a simple R2R digital-to-analogue converter, DAC.
+Using an R2R resistive ladder network and adding it to an inverting operational amplifier circuit, we can create a simple R2R digital-to-analog converter, DAC.

 The digital audio section of the RU6 DAC circuitry can be divided into four subsystems.

-- Digital Audio Bridge for converting DSD to PCM and converting all audio signals to left and right channels of 24 Bit/384kHz serial audio data signal.
+Digital Audio Bridge for converting DSD to PCM and converting all audio signals to the left and right channels of 24 Bit/384kHz serial audio data signal.

-- Serial to Parallel Shift Register for converting serial data signal to parallel data signal and transmit to DAC circuit
+Serial to Parallel Shift Register for converting serial data signal to parallel data signal and transmitting to DAC circuit

-- 24-Bit Discrete R-2R Precision DAC for converting digital audio signal to analogue audio signal through a high precision R-2R Resistive Ladder Network.
+24-Bit Discrete R-2R Precision DAC for converting digital audio signal to analog audio signal through a high precision R-2R Resistive Ladder Network.